stypr/chall.stypr.com/README.md

 ### Customization

-* The default flag format on the database is `flag{blah}`.
-You can change te prefix and suffix by changing `get_by_flag` function in `model.php`.
+* You may customize files to whatever you want, unless the service does not crash down so bad.

-* You may customize files to whatever you want, unless the service does not crash down so bad! :)
+* This one is made to fit on my personal project, so you should better try CTFd or something that's more suitable for a generic use.

 ### For pwners who seek to report vuln..